ryanmcnally93/relieve/readme.md

 ### Project Goal

-To improve the average persons knowledge of mindfulness and meditation, and the positive impact it can potentially have on their mental health.
+To improve the average person's knowledge of mindfulness and meditation, and the positive impact it can potentially have on their mental health.

 #### Patient Goals